Brother Martin High School: Roland H. & Macy Paton Meyer Science and Mathematics Building

 The Roland H. & Macy Paton Meyer Science and Mathematics Building opened for the 2007–2008 school year on August 17.
 The Meyer Building is located at the corner of Elysian Fields Avenue and Sumpter Street, the former site of the Brothers’ Residence (circa 1955).
 This 35000 sqft building houses computer, chemistry, physics and biology labs.
 For flexibility, eight science classrooms adjoin the three state-of-the-art lab spaces on the second floor.
 The first floor has seven math classrooms and a computer lab.

 The James B. Branton Chapel

 The James B. Branton chapel is settled in front of the Roland H. & Macy Paton Meyer Science and Mathematics Building.

 Academics

 Brother Martin High School is fully accredited by the Southern Association of Colleges and Schools.
-The school offers college- preparatory classes to young men in grades 8–12.
+The school offers college-preparatory classes to young men in grades 8–12.

-There is a program specially designed for eighth grade.
-Eighth grade students are required to carry a minimum of six courses.
-The Placement Committee will place students into the appropriate level of English, math and science.
-An eighth grade student who fails any subject during the regular school session must successfully complete remedial work in the subject area at Brother Martin summer session before he may advance to the freshman year at Brother Martin.
-It also provides a curriculum designed to develop skills and create options for higher education.
-Eighth grade students are required to carry a minimum of six courses including Religion 8, English 8 or English 1 honors, Introduction to Algebra, Algebra 1 or Algebra 1 honors, computer application, earth science, physical science or physical science honors, world geography and honors, health/PE, Fine Arts Survey, and electives.

-To graduate, students must earn a minimum of 24 credits.
-Each course is equal to one credit.
-Freshmen, sophomores, and juniors are required to carry and successfully complete all required courses and a minimum of six credits each year, seniors must carry and complete all required courses and a minimum of five credits.

-Students enrolled in all four honor courses during their sophomore year are invited into the Honors Program.
-A student that is participating in the Honors Program will be required to continue taking honors or advanced placement courses in English, math, science, and social studies.
-In addition, a student must also complete three consecutive credits of the same foreign language.
-The successful participation of a student in the Honors Program earns him an honors diploma at graduation.

 School organization and administration

 The official governing body of Brother Martin High School is the school's board of directors, which is responsible for setting school policy and regulations and hiring the school president and principal.
 The administration of Brother Martin is a president, the principal, dean of students, assistant principal for academics, assistant principal for admissions, and assistant principal for student services.